freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-005.md

 # --description--

-The name of the cafe is `Camper Cafe`.
-Add an `h1` element with the name of the cafe in capitalized letters to make it stand out.
+The name of the cafe is `CAMPER CAFE`.
+Add an `h1` element within your `body` element.
+Give it the name of the cafe in capitalized letters to make it stand out.

 # --hints--